conventional-commits/conventionalcommits.org/content/next/index.md

 feat(lang): add polish language
 ```

-### Commit message for a fix using an (optional) issue number.
+### Commit message with multi-paragraph body and multiple footers
 ```
 fix: correct minor typos in code

-see the issue for details on the typos fixed
+see the issue for details

-closes issue #12
+on typos fixed.

+Reviewed-by: Z
+Refs: #133
 ```

 ## Specification